healthyregions/oeps/docs/src/reference/cli/command-line-reference.md

   Optionally only generate one of the types of docs.

 Options:
   --bq-only                 Only build the BigQuery reference docs.
   --cli-only                Only build the CLI docs.
   --registry-only           Only build the registry summary docs.
+  --data-dictionaries-only  Only build the data dictionaries.
   --registry-path PATH      Optional override for the registry directory.
   --help                    Show this message and exit.
 ```